nathanlogus/kalah/README.md

 1. Enter the `kalah-backend` folder:
 ``$ cd kalah-backend``
-2. Execute the following maven command to clean the target folder and generate the distributable .jar file:
+2. Execute the following maven command to clean the target folder and generate the distributable .jar file **(this command will ignore the unit tests)**:
-``$ mvn clean install``
+``$ mvn clean install -DskipTests``
 3. Execute the Docker build to generate the docker container image:
 ``$ docker build -t kalah-backend .``